Energy (American band): Under the Mask and UK tours (2017)

 In March 2017, the band toured the UK for the first time ever with Creeper, Puppy, and Milk Teeth.

 May brought the release of the music video for "A Prayer for Rain".

 On July 21, the band released the EP Under the Mask through Shadowland Productions, which was followed by their first ever headlining tour of the U.K. with Miss Vincent as the support act.

 Energy (2018-present)

 Energy then went on to release a self titled compilation album Energy in 2018, which is a compilation album spanning the first five years (2012-2017) of lead singer Jason's musical output as the band's sole songwriter.

-It was announced in June of 2021 that Energy will be releasing a cover version of the Samhain song "Archangel” for the album "World Without End: An Underground Tribute To Samhain" on July 9th, 2021 via Black Donut Records.
+It was announced in June 2021 that Energy will be releasing a cover version of the Samhain song "Archangel” for the album "World Without End: An Underground Tribute To Samhain" on July 9, 2021, via Black Donut Records.